raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 | `publish_weights` | Read persisted `s1`, `s3`, and `s4`; rebuild candidates in memory; publish a new immutable weights version and record it as a final `ETLArtifact`; reject empty candidates. |
 | `notify_weights_run` | Email run status, output, and QA summary to recipients. |

 The implementation materializes `s1`, `s3`, and `s4` as table-backed `ETLArtifact` manifests.
 All three artifacts reference `StatisticalWeightsCaseCount`, with `metadata.count_kind` identifying the relevant slice.
-Candidates are not persisted as a database table or artifact because they are fully derived from `s1`, `s3`, `s4`, and run parameters.
-The node executor validates declared input artifact contracts before executing a node; a node with a missing input contract fails before its implementation runs.
+Candidates are not persisted as a database table or artifact because they are fully derived from `s1`, `s3`, `s4`, and run parameters. `PipelineNode.run()` validates declared input artifact contracts before calling `execute(context)`; a node with a missing input contract fails before its business logic runs.

 ### Calculation Rules